turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 	[outer]DEBUG_TEXT_CAMERA_SCALING	-- text will be always the same size, independent of distance to camera
 - DrawVoxelGrid(VoxelGrid voxelgrid) -- draws the voxel grid in the debug rendering phase.
 VoxelGrid object must not be destroyed until then!
 - DrawPathQuery(PathQuery pathquery) -- draws the path query in the debug rendering phase.
 PathQuery object must not be destroyed until then!
+- DrawTrail(TrailRenderer trail) -- draws the trail in the debug rendering phase.
+TrailRenderer object must not be destroyed until then!
 - PutWaterRipple(Vector position) -- put down a water ripple with default embedded asset
 - PutWaterRipple(string imagename, Vector position) -- put down water ripple texture from image asset file
 - ClearWorld(opt Scene scene) -- Clears the scene and the associated renderer resources.
 If parmaeter is not specified, it will clear the global scene